List of minor characters in the Alice series: Nobody

 A character the White King mentions when Alice says "I see nobody on the road".
 Considering how the king refers to Nobody like a person he was familiar with, it suggests that the king actually knew somebody named Nobody.

+Nobody appears in Alice Through the Looking Glass, voiced by Meera Syal.

 Talking Flowers

 The flowers Alice meet include a tiger-lily, a rose, a iris, pansies, tulips, lilac, daffodils, sunflowers, dandelions, daisies, a violet, blue bonnets, sweet peas, thistle, calla and lilies of the valley, morning glories, lazy daisies, and a larkspur.
 Alice first meets them in the garden, where they mistake her for a type of flower that can move.
 The one Alice first makes contact with is a tiger-lily, who sets the other flowers straight.
 When Alice asks if they are frightened when no one takes care of them, the rose tells her that the tree in the middle is there.
 The daisies tell her that it says "Bough-wough", which is why branches are called boughs.
 Then all of them make shrill voices and don't stop until Alice whispers that she will pick them if they don't hold their tongues.
 The violet rudely tells Alice that she had never seen anyone looked stupider, of course, she had never seen anybody herself as explained by the tiger-lily.
 The rose tells her there is another flower that can move like her and looks like her but that she is redder, her petals are shorter, and she wears her thorns on her head.
 The larkspur hears this flower on the gravel-walk.
 Alice discovers that the red flower is the Red Queen, her hair the petals and thorns the points of her crown.
 Alice leaves the flowers to meet the Queen.
 Some of the flowers are pawns with the daisies being both red and white, while the tiger-lily and the rose are red.

 In 1998, the minor planet 17768 Tigerlily was named after tiger-lily.

 In the Disney film, Alice meets them just before she meets the Caterpillar.
 They sing her a song called the "Golden Afternoon", from "All in the golden afternoon...".
-They are voiced by Lucille Bliss, Queenie Leonard, Doris Lloyd, Marni Nixon, Norma Zimmer, and Tommy Luske.
+They are voiced by Doris Lloyd (who voices the Rose), Lucille Bliss (who voices the Tulips), Queenie Leonard (who voices the Snooty Iris), Marni Nixon (who voices the unnamed flowers), Norma Zimmer (who voices the White Rose), and Jimmy and Tommy Luske (who voice the Young Pansies).

+The flowers reappeared in the 1985 TV movie.
+Performers included Sally Struthers as the tiger-lily and Donna Mills as the rose.

+They were also among the Looking Glass land characters to appear in the 1999 film, with Joanna Lumley voicing the tiger-lily.

 They also appear in the 2010 movie.
-They are played by Imelda Staunton, whose head was filmed and digitally added to the Flower Heads.
+They are voiced by Imelda Staunton, whose head was filmed and digitally added to the Flower Heads.

 Two flowers: the daffodils and the pansies appear in second special of The Wonderful World of Mickey Mouse: "The Wonderful Spring of Mickey Mouse".